flokadillo/bayesbeat/MANUAL.md

 * `base_path`
 Specifies the root folder of the bayes_beat package.
 * `data_path`
-Folder where rhythm-cluster-assignments, sorted-features, etc. are stored.
+Folder where rhythm-cluster-assignments, features, etc. are stored.
 * `results_path`
-Folder where results are stored:
+Folder where results are stored.

 ### Simulation settings

 * `n_depends_on_r` = 1
-If n_depends_on_r=true, then use different tempo limits for each rhythm state:
+If n_depends_on_r=true, then use different tempo limits for each rhythm state.

 % If patternGiven=true, then take the pattern labels as given